 Place the box on its side.

-Cut two rectangular pieces of cardboard.
-Bend the ends of each rectangle.
-Fold the top flap up.
-Tape one end of the rectangle to the top corner of the box flap, and then to the top of the theater as shown.
+Tape one end of one cardboard strip to the top corner of the box flap, and then to the top of the box as shown.
 Repeat on the other corner.

 Make cuts in the top of the box as shown.
 Note: the small hole in the middle was on the box before we started and is not part of the tutorial.
+It can be used as a convenient handle to transport the theater as needed.

 - Remove a portion of the cardboard in the center to insert the puppets.
 This opening will be wider than the slits at the front and back, and can be one opening or two separate openings (as shown).
 The opening(s) will be as long and wide as necessary for you to hold the strings and operate the movements of the marionettes.
 Removing too much of the top of the theater might weaken the structure so start with the minimum required and make the openings larger as necessary.